 Our academically rigorous programme is complemented by a broad range of languages, fine arts, athletic and service learning opportunities designed to develop balance, deepen connections and to uncover true learning potential.

-As well as its schools-within-a-school model, CIS Lakeside stands out from the rest with its pioneering bilingual programme in Chinese and English to students aged four to 10, its focus on outdoor learning, and its unique approach to teaching STEAM (Science, Technology, Entrepreneurship, Arts and Mathematics).
+As well as its schools-within-a-school model, CIS Lakeside stands out from the rest with its pioneering bilingual programme in Chinese and English to students aged 4 to 10, its focus on outdoor learning, and its unique approach to teaching STEAM (Science, Technology, Entrepreneurship, Arts, and Mathematics).

 The school’s unique bilingual Chinese-English programme encourages all students from Kindergarten through to Grade 7 to be fluent in both languages.
 With two qualified teachers per class (one native English speaker and one native Chinese speaker), these lessons offer equal exposure on both languages; around 30% of students in each bilingual class are Chinese, which gives English-speaking students the opportunity to learn from their peers as well as the teachers.
 All teachers follow the Big Apple programme, a series of books that were written by the school's principal for Chinese language and culture, Huali Xiong, and are used in international schools worldwide.

 Fees for the French-English bilingual programme are slightly higher than the English stream.
 Students can enrol in Grade 1 without any French or English skills; so, you do not need to be a French speaker to join the programme.
-In terms of assessment, French language students write the DELF prim exam (for children aged seven to 12 years) in Grades 4, 5 and 6.
+In terms of assessment, French language students write the DELF prim exam (for children aged 7 to 12 years) in Grades 4, 5, and 6.